 - A job description.
 Fitness for Duty is the ability to perform the essential functions of one’s job.
 It is essential to know those “essential functions,” thus the need for a job description.

 - Personnel file.
 A personnel file may include performance evaluations which, over time, can reveal significant changes in an employee which flagged a FFD.
 Valuable information in a Personnel file may include complaints or concerns expressed by co-workers, disputes, and manager recommendations.

-- Medical records, if the employee signs a Release under HIPPA so their physicians can supply records to me.
+- Medical records, if the employee signs a Release under HIPAA so their physicians can supply records to me.

-- Release under HIPPA.
+- Release under HIPAA.
 I must have the original signed Release prior to reviewing medical records–again, because the examinee/employee is providing me with their own protected medical records.

 - Verbal or written consultation with other doctors including a doctor treating the employee for a psychiatric or relevant condition.
-Again, HIPPA requires that the employee authorize me to speak with their therapist or physician in a signed document.
+Again, HIPAA requires that the employee authorize me to speak with their therapist or physician in a signed document.

-- Authorization to release my findings to the employer under HIPPA.
+- Authorization to release my findings to the employer under HIPAA.
 I require an original signed authorization and release to report my medical findings to the employer.